benevolenttech/btek.cc/_drafts/how-can-you-make-your-site-faster-and-easier-to-use.md

 ---

-In this second of our SEO primer series, we cover the highest impact strategies to attract more people to your site.
+In this second of our SEO primer series, we cover the highest impact strategies to attract more people to your site.&nbsp;

-1. **Make your site search engine friendly &lt;-- you are here**
+1. **Make your site search engine friendly &lt;– you are here**
 2. Plan your content
 3. Write content worth sharing
 4. Encourage further engagement